2004seraph/2004seraph/README.md

-Here you will find my various personal programming endeavours, assignments, and projects.
+Here you will find my various personal programming endeavours, assignments, and (toy) projects.

 ## Live Projects